Note: This blog post was updated on 27 September 2021

 However, if your SME could use some funding and support in implementing a new software solution to digitalise its processes, it may be a good idea for you to proceed with the application for a grant.

 And if incorporating e-invoicing or cloud capabilities into your SME is one of your priorities, then our PSG packages may be of great interest to you.
-Take a look at AFON’s PSG packages for SAP Business One, and for Microsoft Dynamics 365 Business Central.
+Take a look at AFON’s PSG packages for Microsoft Dynamics 365 Business Central.

 Of course, the PSG and EDG are just two of many government grants that are available in Singapore for SMEs like your business.